-Try topping off a simple green salad with a couple of these crispy salmon patties and a drizzle of creamy, lemon-dill dressing.
-They make a satisfying, low-carb dinner that’s packed with protein and heart-healthy Omega-3’s.
+High in protein and low in carbs, these healthy salmon quinoa patties are flavored with lemon and fresh dill and baked to crispy perfection.
+Try topping off a simple green salad with a couple along with a drizzle of creamy, lemon-dill dressing.
+It makes a satisfying, low-carb dinner that’s packed with protein and heart-healthy Omega-3s.

 Since they only take about ten minutes to cook, we always start with wild-caught salmon fillets and bake them ourselves for this recipe.
 If you’re pressed for time though, canned salmon is a perfectly acceptable alternative.